Biden says 'every indication' Russia ready to invade Ukraine

 China, a key Russian geopolitical ally, accused Washington of "playing up and sensationalising the crisis and escalating tensions".
 Foreign Ministry spokesman Wang Wenbin said the US should "take seriously and address Russia's legitimate and reasonable concerns on security assurance".

-At NATO headquarters in Brussels, US Defense Secretary Lloyd Austin questioned the Russian troop promises.
+At Nato headquarters in Brussels, US Defence Secretary Lloyd Austin questioned the Russian troop promises.

 "We've seen some of those troops inch closer to that border.
 We see them fly in more combat and support aircraft," he said.
 "We see them sharpen their readiness in the Black Sea.
 We even see them stocking up their blood supplies.
 You don't do these sort of things for no reason, and you certainly don't do them if you're getting ready to pack up and go home."